-- 1 Log on to the z/VM Directory Maintenance Facility Feature service user ID 5VMDIR10 - 2 Establish write access to the Software Inventory Disk (MAINT 51D) if it is not already linked in write mode.
+- 1 Log on to the Directory Maintenance Facility for z/VM, function level 540 service user ID 5VMDIR40 - 2 Establish write access to the Software Inventory Disk (MAINT 51D) if it is not already linked in write mode.

 Note: If the MAINT 51D minidisk was accessed R/O, you will need to have the user who has it linked R/W link it as R/O. You then can issue the following commands to obtain write access to it.
 Do not use mw mode.